openhwgroup/programs/verif/Common/CORE-V_Verification_Strategy/source/intro.rst

 of the SystemVerilog language to a C++ or SystemC cycle-accurate behavioural model.
-Continued support for Verilator will be on a best-effort basis, and the "core" testbench is not considered a production verification environment that is capable of fully verifying the CV32 cores.
+Continued support for Verilator will be on a best-effort basis, and the "core" testbench is not considered a production verification environment that is capable of fully verifying the CV32E40(P) cores.

-The specific EDA SystemVerilog simulators used by OpenHW are Metrics **dsim** and Cadence **Xcelium**, so its a very safe bet that the Makefiles will always support rules to compile/simulate with these tools.
+The specific SystemVerilog simulators used by OpenHW are Metrics **dsim** and Cadence **Xcelium**, so its a very safe bet that the Makefiles will always support rules to compile/simulate with these tools.
 Use of other commercial tools is predicated on community interest